colinquirk/ShinyEyes/README.md

 - xmin - the leftmost bound of the window in `sample variable` units
 - xmax - the rightmost bound of the window in `sample variable` units
 - window_name - Your defined name for the window, e.g. "Fixation"

+## Importing Existing Codes

+It can be time consuming to manually code all of your data from scratch if you have a large number of chunks to examine.
+To speed up this process, data can be preprocessed using whatever your preferred automatic system is and then imported into ShinyEyes.
+ShinyEyes expects the windows to be defined in the same way they are output.
+This means you can easily look at data you have previously coded with ShinyEyes, but data from other systems may require a decent amount of preprocessing.

+To use this feature, import your data as described above.
+Then, import your codes using the "Import Existing Codes" field.
+This should be a link to a csv containing your grouping variables, an `xmin` column, an `xmax` column, and a `window_name` column.

 ## Contributing